wp-plugins/visual-form-builder/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 2.7.2 =
+Add 'Pages to Export' option.
+Update plugin to require WordPress 3.6 and jQuery UI 1.10

 = 2.7.1 =
 Fix bug in Export where fields did not load in certain cases